andrew/ultimate-awesome/README.md

 - [awesome-backstage](https://github.com/shano/awesome-backstage) - 📋 A curated list of awesome Backstage resources!.
 - [typedb-awesome](https://github.com/typedb/typedb-awesome) - A curated list of awesome TypeDB frameworks libraries, software and resources.
 - [awesome-iac-testing](https://github.com/ultral/awesome-iac-testing) - A list of awesome IaC testing articles, speeches & links.
 Especially about Ansible.
+- [awesome-urdu](https://github.com/urduhack/awesome-urdu) - 📖 A curated list of resources dedicated to Urdu language.
 - [awesome-gamejam](https://github.com/wujood/awesome-gamejam) - This is a curated list that contains helpful links and resources for game jams and game development.
 - [awesome-ecommerce](https://github.com/zachary/awesome-ecommerce) - Collect and develop Open Source or Free Projects for building ecommerce platform easy and fast and free.
 - [awesome-mobile](https://github.com/alec-c4/awesome-mobile) - Awesome instruments for mobile marketing and development.